tom111/3-way-interaction/index.markdown

 layout: default
 ---

 Welcome to the webpage of our seminar.
+Your organizers are

+- Carlos Amendola
+- Eliana Duarte
+- Thomas Kahle

 Here's our line-up:

 ## Next: January 13, 2023